loda-lang/loda-programs/programs/oeis/list2.md

 * [A262303](http://oeis.org/A262303) ([L11 program](A262303.asm)): Length of sequence of lower halves of n: repeatedly apply x->floor(x/2) starting at n; a(n) = number of steps until reach one of 2,3,4.
 * [A262438](http://oeis.org/A262438) ([L06 program](A262438.asm)): Number of digits of hexadecimal representation of n.
 * [A262564](http://oeis.org/A262564) ([L05 program](A262564.asm)): A politician's answer to the question "What comes next after 2,3,5?".
+* [A262699](http://oeis.org/A262699) ([L14 program](A262699.asm)): List of currency denominations such that any value x > 0 is represented in exactly x ways as a sum of distinct denominations, where a repeated value represents a bill and a coin which count as distinct denominations.
 * [A262773](http://oeis.org/A262773) ([L07 program](A262773.asm)): A Beatty sequence: a(n)=floor(q*n) where q=A231187.
 * [A263053](http://oeis.org/A263053) ([L07 program](A263053.asm)): Number of (n+1) X (1+1) 0..1 arrays with each row and column not divisible by 3, read as a binary number with top and left being the most significant bits.
 * [A263200](http://oeis.org/A263200) ([L09 program](A263200.asm)): Number of perfect matchings on a Möbius strip of width 3 and length 2n.